Trigeminal neuralgia is a nerve disorder that causes a stabbing or electric-shock-like pain in parts of the face.

 The pain of trigeminal neuralgia comes from the trigeminal nerve.
 This nerve carries the feelings of touch and pain from the face, eyes, sinuses, and mouth to the brain.

-The condition usually affects adults, but it may affect anyone at any age.
-Trigeminal neuralgia may be part of the normal aging process.
+The condition usually affects adults, but it can affect anyone at any age.

 Trigeminal neuralgia may be caused by:

 Doctors are more likely to find a cause in a person who is younger than age 40.

 Symptoms may include any of the following: